Sebas572/MixProxy/README.md

 </div>

-MixProxy is a high-performance reverse proxy server written in Go, designed to efficiently route traffic to services with load balancing capabilities.
+MixProxy is a reverse proxy server written in Go, designed to efficiently route traffic to services with load balancing capabilities.
 It includes an administration panel for easy configuration and monitoring.

 ## Installation